Link Search Menu Expand Document

 Updating a Data

-Use the Update operation and pass the target fields to update.
+Use the Update operation and pass the target fields.

 using (var connection = new SqlConnection(connectionString))